By Carol Kennedy

 “Indeed, sir.
 I shall.”
 Nodding his adieus, he held Miss Melbourne’s gaze.

 She slid her arm into her father’s.
 “Good day, Mr Wolcott.”
 She glanced at him, then flushed and smiled.

 Wolcott stood at the edge of the clearing and watched them depart.
 He inhaled deeply and smiled.
-Rocking back and forth on the very ground Mary Melbourne had walked on only moments ago he realized she had already claimed him for her own.
+Rocking back and forth on the very ground Mary Melbourne had walked on only moments ago he realised she had already claimed him as her own.
 God Almighty, he sighed as he wiped his brow and turned to look out over the pond again, God Almighty.

 After many months of courtship, Wolcott was pleased and relieved to see that the beautiful Miss Mary Melbourne now hung on his every word, rarely distracted when they were together.
 He felt as though he had become a stronger man since meeting her.
 Each successive visit with her left him feeling more self-assured, more in control.
 His hands stopped shaking.
 His nervous cough disappeared.
 Indeed, he was satisfied that he had caged this lovely creature.